We're a boutique law firm - which means you get to work directly with one of our founding partners.

 Flexible Payment Plans

-We are one of the few firms in Queens County to offer flexible payment plans.
+We are one of the few firms in Queens to offer flexible payment plans.
 We understand you may be facing financial difficulties – we get it.
 In order to help you, we offer flexible monthly installment plans.
 Even if you have no money we can help you.

 Over 50 Years of Experience